 Meeting Code Requirements | Process

-- A gas line from the meter to the fire pit requires a permit through your local jurisdiction by a contractor
+- A gas line from the meter to the fire pit requires a permit through your local jurisdiction by a contractor.

-- The contractor will then install the gas line and perform an air test of minimum 40x the working pressure, to ensure the safety of the gas line
+- The contractor will then install the gas line and perform an air test of minimum 40x the working pressure, to ensure the safety of the gas line.

-- A city inspector will then come to inspect the pressure, depth, and material of the gas line, and other applicable codes
+- A city inspector will then come to inspect the pressure, depth and material of the gas line and other applicable codes.

 This is the most basic and reliable way to ignite your fire.
-You begin by using your gas valve key to open the valve and allow gas to start flowing.
+Begin by using your gas valve key to open the valve and allow gas to start flowing.
 Once that step is complete, take a long-stem lighter, or something similar, and get close to the burner.
 With the lighter close to the burner, the gas will ignite.
-Once your wonderful campfire experience needs to come to an end, simply turn the gas valve to the right and that will extinguish the flame.
+Once your wonderful campfire experience needs to come to an end, simply turn the gas valve to the right, and that will extinguish the flame.

 Electronic Ignition is the third and final option.
 A fire pit that has been installed with an electronic ignition system is by far the simplest to operate.
 It runs on sophisticated electronics, but what you need to know is very straightforward.
-Depending on your appliance, flip a switch or press the “on” button on your remote, and your fire pit now has gas flowing and flames burning.
+Depending on your appliance, flip a switch or press the “on” button on your remote and your fire pit now has gas flowing and flames burning.
 Although this is a wonderful way to start your fire pit, it is the least reliable.
 Any time electronics are exposed to the elements there will be service calls.
 Your lifestyle and anticipated use of your fire pit should help you in making the decision of which option you want.